Lake Minnetonka Regional Trail

 15.8 miles | Aggregate

 Over 100 miles of the regional trail system are maintained in the winter, generally from mid-November through March.
 This is achieved through a partnership between Three Rivers and local cities.

 Lake Minnetonka Regional Trail is plowed in Deephaven, Excelsior, Greenwood, Hopkins, Minnetonka, Shorewood and Victoria during winter months.
-See complete winter trail maintenance information listed by city or by trail.
+See complete winter trail maintenance information.

 Become a Park Patroller.
 Help park guests and enjoy the outdoors!
 Learn more about becoming a park patrol volunteer.